|6.01.03||Computed Tomography to Detect Coronary Artery Calcification|

-A 2007 clinical consensus document cowritten by the American College of Cardiology Foundation (ACCF) and the AHA (15) reviewed much of the same evidence as the 2006 AHA scientific statement.
+A 2007 clinical consensus document cowritten by the American College of Cardiology Foundation (ACCF) and the AHA(27) reviewed much of the same evidence as the 2006 AHA scientific statement.
 It should be noted that this type of consensus document represents the best attempt of the ACCF and AHA to inform clinical practice where rigorous evidence is not yet available.
 Thus formal grading of evidence and classification of clinical recommendations are not reported in this type of document.
-This document essentially concludes that the indications receiving an IIb recommendation in the 2006 scientific statement “may be reasonable.…” Recommendations from the 2010 ACCF/AHA Guidelines are noted below.
+This document essentially concludes that the indications receiving an IIb recommendation in the 2006 scientific statement “may be reasonable.”
+Recommendations from the 2010 ACCF/AHA Guidelines are noted next.

-Measurement of CAC [coronary artery calcification] is reasonable for cardiovascular risk assessment in asymptomatic adults at intermediate risk (10% to 20% 10-year risk).
+Class IIa recommendation: Measurement of CAC is reasonable for cardiovascular risk assessment in asymptomatic adults at intermediate risk (10% to 20% 10-year risk).
 (Level of Evidence: B)

-A systematic review by Ferket et al(22) identified 14 guidelines that evaluated diagnostic imaging for asymptomatic coronary artery disease, which included those reviewed above, and additional guidelines from New Zealand and Canada.
+A systematic review by Ferket et al(32) identified 14 guidelines that evaluated diagnostic imaging for asymptomatic CAD, which included those previously reviewed, and additional guidelines from New Zealand and Canada.
 Ten of the guidelines addressed use of calcium score as a method to improve coronary risk assessment.
 Four guidelines concluded that there was sufficient evidence for consideration of its use, and 1 guideline recommended for its use.
 The only group of patients for whom its use was recommended was that of intermediate-risk patients.
 For subjects at low risk or high risk, guidelines were unanimous in not advocating calcium scoring.

 - Blue Cross and Blue Shield Association Technology Evaluation Center (TEC).
 Diagnosis and screening for coronary artery disease with electron beam computed tomography.
 TEC Assessments 1998; Volume 13, Tab 27.